javascript-tutorial/en.javascript.info/1-js/4-object-basics/01-object/article.md

 alert( a == b ); // false
 ```

 For comparisons like `obj1 > obj2` or for a comparison against a primitive `obj == 5`, objects are converted to primitives.
-We'll study how object conversions work very soon, but to say the truth, such comparisons occur very rarely in real code and usually are a result of a coding mistake.
+We'll study how object conversions work very soon, but to say the truth, such comparisons are necessary very rarely and usually are a result of a coding mistake.

 ## Cloning and merging, Object.assign